 Getting Around Antigua (Traveller’s Guide)

-Figuring out how to get around in Antigua and Barbuda is one of your first steps to planning a trip here.
+Figuring out how to get around in Antigua and Barbuda is one of your first – and sometimes confusing – parts of planning a trip, especially if you’re aiming for a relaxed, stress-free itinerary.

 How to Get Around Antigua & Barbuda

-You can reach a lot of the island via bus.
+You can reach a lot of the island via bus if you are patient.
 The parts you can’t achieve can be easily reached by taxi or car rental.
-If all else fails, you can always take guided tours.
+If all else fails and you want to skip the planning, you can always take guided tours.
 Here’s a breakdown of getting around in Antigua:

 Buses in Antigua